Research and Education Librarian for Bioinformatics

 Experience supporting researchers to identify and meet requirements of grants (proposals and reporting), publications (research and publisher requirements), and any applicable public access policies associated with federally funded research.

 Preferred Education, Experience and Skills:

+Experience working in an academic health sciences library.
 Experience with analysis of omics data using a programing language.
 Ability to perform independent analyses and report findings to biomedical researchers.
 Publication(s) in relevant peer-reviewed journals.